jbaudanza/rxeventstore/README.md

   .filter(e => e.aggregateRoot === 'blog-post-3')
 ```

-You can also can more complicated filters.
+You can also make more complicated filters.
 For example, you might want to only
 receive the events created within the past hour.

 ```js